Bader-Idris/Docker_projects/README.md

 Sanjeev Thiyagarajan said: even with docker simplifying the process, you'll end up with plenty of challenges connecting dev with ops: devOps 😢

 * **ci/cd pipeline** would be the logical next step.

+#### easy monitoring

+one of the simple and fast ways to monitor our docker containers is using `docker stats` command! you can also check its `--help` for its few options. as using `--no-stream` which throws one only log instead of the default live one!

+#### medium monitoring

+we can also use the more professional `Glances` monitor cli tool, it's written in python and deployed as a separated container, so we can use is as a website refreshing data page.

+> check **nicolargo/glances:latest** on hubs

+#### Advanced monitoring

+another option is `portainer` which is more professional than mentioned, because it gives you managing configs and monitoring together, it's really nice and user-friendly with its all professional tools in quick actions for ie

+#### Legendary monitoring

+`zabbix` is an open source tool of monitoring not only docker containers but also:

+* kubernetes
+* linux host
+* windows host
+* network performance
+* application performance
+* cloud
+* and even more!🤯

+we can even check history usage using it!

+#### fast and easy monitoring

+a simulated to docker desktop monitoring is `checkMK`, but can be legendary with its functionalities